 The platform A.C. power supply assembly furnishes the power required to run the gyro wheels, excitation for the platform gimbal synchros, and frequency sources for the resolver chain excitation and servo carrier.
 All frequencies are derived from a crystal oscillator and are accurate to 25 parts per million.
 The A.C. power supply box will be cast of magnesium and will have a light gauge sheet metal cover, gasket sealed for dust protection.
 Modular potted construction will be used throughout.
-Motherboard printed circuits will be used and the only harness wiring will encompass only the electrical connectors.
+Motherboard printed circuits will be used and the only harness wiring necessary will be that required for the electrical connectors.
 The weight of the assembly is 32 pounds.